Bank Alert → Gmail → Budget

 An interactive prompt will:

-- List your custom Gmail labels — select the one Chase sends alerts to
+- List your custom Gmail labels — select the one your bank sends alerts to

 - List your open Actual Budget accounts — select the one to post transactions to